IBM Cloud Docs

 While VUM can be configured to import updates from a shared repository or import patches and extensions manually from a compressed file, these details aren't discussed in this document.

-In vSphere 6.7 and later, it's no longer supported to register VUM to a VCSA during installation of the VUM server on a separate Windows system you can't deploy VUM in a VM within the vCenter Server environment.
+In vSphere 6.7 and later, it's no longer supported to register VUM to a VCSA during installation of the VUM server on a separate Windows system you can't deploy VUM in a VM within the VCF for Classic - Automated instance.

 This information is organized into the following sections: